Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What does ERP system mean in German?

-In German, an ERP system is usually referred to as a company's resource planning system.
+In German, ERP system is usually referred to as a system for enterprise resource planning.

-Is an enterprise resource planning system an ERP system?
+Is an inventory management system an ERP system?

 Autor Stefan Klammler